urbit/urbit.org-reloaded/content/faq.md

 ### How secure is Urbit right now? {#how-secure-is-urbit}

 Urbit ID / Azimuth, Urbit's identity layer, is live on the Ethereum blockchain and has been audited by Open Zeppelin, Blockchain at Berkeley, and Bloctrax.
-[We run a bug bounty program](https://hackerone.com/tlon) on HackerOne.

 Urbit OS / Arvo is still an early beta.
 Arvo is safe to play with, but it’s not yet a place to store or share private information.
 Urbit's cryptographic protocols have not been professionally audited, and the OS itself doesn't provide protection from attackers on the network — although we haven't seen any yet.